GoHypernet/Galileo-sdk/docs/src/missions.rst

 .. image:: images/missions_add_files.gif

-You can edit a file that you have already uploaded to a Galileo Mission by selecting the file in the file viewer, then clicking "View".
+You can edit a file that you have already uploaded to a Galileo Mission by selecting the file in the file manager, then clicking "View".
 This will open the file in a browser-based text editor.
 Click "Edit", make your changes, then save.
 Any further jobs you run from the Mission will reflect these changes (it will not take affect in currently running jobs).

 .. image:: images/missions_edit_files.gif